AoX04/Guatauba/README.md

  **Clone project from github:**

 >  git  clone  git@github.com:AoX04/Guatauba.git

 >  cd Guatauba

 **Install dependencies:**
 >  NPM install

 **Run the app**
-> $ sudo node app.js
+> sudo node app.js

-The application will be runing on port 1337, and listening to port 25 for incoming emails.
+The web-mail application will be runing on port 1337, and listening to port 25 for incoming emails.
+Rigth now the app need to be run as sudo, since needs access to port 25, on the near future port binding support needs to be added.

 ---------